Seddryck/NBi/_documentation/primitive-result-set.md

 </row>
 {% endhighlight %}

-To define a cell wih a value equal to *empty*, you'll have to use the notation with brackets or an empty xml element.
+To define a cell with a value equal to *empty*, you'll have to use the notation with brackets or an empty xml element.

 The following row contains two cells with an *empty* value:
 {% highlight xml %}